Papiamento love poem

 → Poem the mirror ←

-My love poem (poesia di amor) translated into papiamento (papiamentu) a creole language of the Netherlands Antilles.
-This is a mixture of african, native american and european languages, in particular Spanish and Portuguese, with the influence of Dutch.
+My love poem (poesia di amor) translated into Papiamento a creole language of the Netherlands Antilles.
+This is a mixture of African, native american and european languages, in particular Spanish and Portuguese, with the influence of Dutch.
 It is spoken in Bonaire, Aruba and Curaçao where it is the official language.

-350,000 people speak Papiamento in the Lesser Antilles, it is not a lot, but it is an official language recognized by Holland.
+In the Lesser Antilles, 350,000 people speak Papiamentu (Papiamentoe, Papiam, Curassese, Curaçoleño, Papiamen, Papiamento), it is not a lot, but it is an official language recognized by Holland.
 It is used in both public and private daily life, practical as well as artistic.

 The oldest written trace dates from 1775, then from the 19th century some texts are conserved, especially religious!
 (Whatever the languages, the first writings are most often religious and or poetry).